 Para relajarme me gusta jugar tenis y hacer trabajos de casa arreglando y armando cosas.
 También me gusta pasar el tiempo con la familia; mi esposa, mi hija y mi hijo, los dos perros y por supuesto la gata (si es que ella me deja).

-Her current general practice focuses on supporting and collaborating with individuals ages 5-105+ who are suffering from or struggling with anxiety, depression, transitional work, grief, loss and trauma.
+In addition to her specialties, her general practice focuses on supporting and collaborating with individuals ages who are confronting anxiety, depression, transitional work, loss and trauma.

 Brooke’s sessions are interactive and promote growth using methods including, but not limited to CBT, DBT, motivational interviewing, art therapy and mindfulness.
 She aims to assist individuals who are on the pursuit of positive change by helping them evolve through their personal struggles and supporting their concerns in a warm, practical and client driven environment.

 Dr. Deatrich earned her doctoral degree in clinical psychology from Widener University.
 She earned her B.A. from Goucher College with a major in psychology and a minor in French.
 Her previous positions include private practice, college counseling, inpatient psychiatry, and community mental health.

 Kate has experience working with adolescents and adults with a variety of presenting concerns, including depression, anxiety, trauma, LGBTQ/sexuality issues, eating disorders, relationship/family conflict, and chronic health issues.
 She also has experience providing psychoeducational and personality assessment for adolescents and adults.
 When approaching therapy, she primarily uses Acceptance and Commitment Therapy and mindfulness techniques, while incorporating Emotion Focused Therapy, cognitive behavioral, and relational methods.
 She is especially interested in working with clients with chronic and severe health conditions, as well as those who have experienced trauma and/or abuse.